newnetdev/NetworkToCode-Class/labs/Ansible_Lab_06_Jinja2.md

 ##### Step 2

-The directory structure looks as follows:

-##### Step 3

-Open the `AMER/snmp_vars.yml` using a text editor and update it with the following variables:
+Open the `AMER.yml` using a text editor and update it with the following variables:

 ```yaml
 snmp_ro: ntc_course